 13. Shilin Night Market

-If you had time to visit just one night market in Taipei, then Shilin should probably be it.
+If you have time to visit just one night market in Taipei, then it should probably be Shilin Night Market.
 It’ll give you the most well-rounded experience.

 Shilin Night Market